 Michèle takes every opportunity to visit model schools locally and around the world.
 During her tenure, the school has been awarded the “Rising Star” Middle School Blackboard Award and has been cited for its groundbreaking youth activism projects.
 In addition, the school received the 2011 Alf Evers Award for Excellence for its commitment to sustainability from the Catskill Center for Conservation and Development.

 Michèle Solá graduated from Cornell University (B.A.), Indiana University (M.A.T.), and Boston University (Ed.D.).
-She has received awards for intercultural research, curriculum in second language, and for leadership projects in independent schools.
-She was selected as a Visiting Fellow at the Klingenstein Center at Columbia University in 2008 and currently serves on the board of directors for the Progressive Education Network.
+She has received awards for intercultural research, curriculum in a second language and leadership projects in independent schools.
+She was selected as a visiting fellow at the Klingenstein Center at Columbia University in 2008 and currently serves on the board of directors for the Progressive Education Network.